|

 Shows the current time settings (also shown at the bottom of the main window) |

-statements like SERIES, PRT etc. respect global time if no time period is indicated in the local <>-option field.
+Statements like SERIES, PRT etc. respect global time if no time period is indicated in the local <>-option field.
 In all the relevant statements (i.e. all statements operating on time series), a local time period can be set inside the <> brackets, operating on only the particular statement line.

+The first PRT prints for 2021-23, the second PRT likewise, and the last PRT prints for 2020-24.
 Global frequency is altered this way (here to quarterly):

 option freq q; |